top of page

 Arctic Training

-From an initial pool of 40 participants, 9 early-career research scientists will be selected to undertake polar and scientific training in May 2025.
+From an initial pool of 40 participants, our early-career research scientists were selected to undertake polar and scientific training in May 2025.

-The selected partipants will be travelling to Ymberbukta (Svalbard), on the edge of the Arctic Circle.
+The selected partipants travelled to Ymberbukta (Svalbard), on the edge of the Arctic Circle.

-This year we are also very excited to introduce Captain Preet Chandi as our expedition leader.
+This year we were very excited to introduce Captain Preet Chandi as our expedition leader.

-'Polar Preet' joins the project as Expedition Leader!
+'Polar Preet' joined the project as Expedition Leader!

 Captain Preet Chandi is a former British Army Officer and physiotherapist, she served in the Royal Army Medical Corps for 16 years.
 In 2022, Preet became the ninth woman in history to ski solo to the South Pole and the first woman of colour to complete a solo expedition on the continent.
 Preet set out on her next adventure, during which, she broke two Guinness world records for the longest solo unsupported one-way ski expedition by a woman and overall.
 As part of the endeavour, she covered 922 miles in 70 days.